icerider/smsheater/README.md

 smsheater
 =========

-Fireware of Arduino for control temperatore by SMS.
+Firmware of Arduino for control temperature by SMS.